 Principal Liaison Officer: Liveryman Clive Rose

-The Air Pilots award several bursaries each year at City University to students already enrolled on one of the three Aviation MSc courses.
+The Air Pilots Company awards several bursaries each year at City University to students already enrolled on one of the three Aviation MSc courses.

-The objective is to maintain an acceptable level of safety within the greater commercial competition and increase in passengers which now exists.
-All three programmes provide candidates with a body of knowledge and personal research which will enhance the commercial progess and safety management of air transport.
+All three programmes provide candidates with a body of knowledge and personal research which will enhance the commercial and safety management of air transport.

 The typical student on these courses will have a number of years of experience in their particular field of aeronautical expertise.
 The courses have been tremendously successful both with students worldwide as well as from the UK.
-Graduates have moved to position of responsibilility in air safety and air transport management with aviation authorities, within the military, in national and other airlines throughout the world.
+Graduates have moved to positions of responsibility in air safety and air transport management with aviation authorities, within the military, in national and other airlines throughout the world.

 Since their inception, the courses have been endorsed and supported by the Company.
-Originally, the Company provided a single bursary to assist a student who had no other means of support, and in recent years, up to four bursaries have been available each year over all of the three MSc courses.
+Originally, the Company provided a single bursary to assist a student who had no other means of support, and in recent years, bursaries have been available each year on all the three MSc courses.

 We can proudly point to a number of extremely successful professionals around the world who have received support through the Company bursaries.
 Peter Baske, working with Mission Aviation Fellowship, who now spends his day flying and maintaining his aircraft while carring out humanitarian relief operations.
 Determined to improve the quality of service delivered by civilian humanitarian relief organisations, at his own expense he undertook the course leading to the MSc in Air Safety Management.
 His final dissertation "Assisting Air Transport in Developing Countries" was so well received by the examiners, that they recommended that it be published.